JoshuaPyron/NDCHoloLensDocumentation/DemoHelp.md

 5. [Open this link in a new tab](http://127.0.0.1:10080/FileExplorer.htm)
 6. Go to the following directory to find the DemoInfo text file: LocalAppData\\PrimaryHoloProject_1.0.0.0_x86__pt6n26qfys7q8\\LocalState
 7. Download the existing DemoInfo file and alter the values that you want
-  a.
-Simulate_Product_Data should be set to “True” if you do not have access to an instrument
+  1. Simulate_Product_Data should be set to “True” if you do not have access to an instrument
-  b.
-Sharing_IP is the IPv4 address of the machine running SharingService.exe.
+  2. Sharing_IP is the IPv4 address of the machine running SharingService.exe.
 If this is your laptop, input that IP.
 If SharingService.exe is running on a server, put the server address here.
-  c.
-Product_IP is the IPv4 of the device that you want to be displayed on the Gauge Menu.
+  3. Product_IP is the IPv4 of the device that you want to be displayed on the Gauge Menu.
 If Simulate_Product_Data is True, you can simply leave this line alone.
 8. Delete the DemoInfo file in the HoloLens (using the web browser)
 9. In “Upload a file to this directory”, click “Choose File”, select the modified DemoInfo file, and click Upload.